Optimal Liquidation under Partial Information with Price Impact: Acknowledgements

 \section{Acknowledgements}

-A part of this article was written while K.~Colaneri was affiliated with the Department of Economics, University of Perugia.
+The authors are grateful for useful suggestions from several anonymous referees and for the excellent research assistance by Camilla Damian.
 Support by the Vienna Science and Technology Fund (WWTF) through project MA14-031 is gratefully acknowledged.
+The work of K.~Colaneri was partially supported by INdAM GNAMPA through projects UFMBAZ-2017/0000327 and UFMBAZ-2018/000349.
+A part of this article was written while K.~Colaneri was affiliated with the Department of Economics, University of Perugia, Via A. Pascoli 20, 06123 Perugia, Italy and with the School of Mathematics, University of Leeds, LS2 9JT, Leeds, UK.
 M.~Sz\"olgyenyi is supported by the AXA Research Fund grant ``Numerical Methods for Stochastic Differential Equations with Irregular Coefficients with Applications in Risk Theory and Mathematical Finance".
-A part of this article was written while M.~Sz\"olgyenyi was affiliated with the Institute of Statistics and Mathematics, Vienna University of Economics and Business.
-The authors are grateful for the excellent research assistance by Camilla Damian.
+A part of this article was written while M.~Sz\"olgyenyi was affiliated with the Seminar for Applied Mathematics and the RiskLab Switzerland, ETH Zurich, R\"amistrasse 101, 8092 Zurich, Switzerland and with the Institute of Statistics and Mathematics, Vienna University of Economics and Business, Welthandelsplatz 1, 1020 Vienna, Austria.